Begin your search by entering a radio station callsign above and clicking "Search" (or pressing "Enter").

 Overview

-• The EAS database is a project aimed at obtaining information about a broadcasting station's EAS equipment and characteristics.
+The EAS database is a project aimed at obtaining information about a broadcasting station's EAS equipment and characteristics.

-• To look up records, enter a radio station callsign (TV stations coming soon).
+To look up records, enter a radio station call sign (TV stations coming soon).

-• If available, other data such as weekly test (RWT) patterns and streaming info are provided.
+If available, other data such as weekly test (RWT) patterns and streaming info are provided.

 Disclaimers

-• The EAS database is not associated with FEMA, the FCC, or any other EAS affiliates.
+The EAS database is not associated with FEMA, the FCC, or any other EAS affiliates.

-• All information contained in this database was obtained from first/second-hand reports and should not be considered official.
+All information contained in this database was obtained from first/second-hand reports and should not be considered official.

-• Data should be considered reasonably accurate till the "Last Updated" timestamp provided.
+Data should be considered reasonably accurate till the "Last Updated" timestamp provided.
 All information is subject to change.

-• Information on this database should not be used as a guide for receiving emergency alerts.
+Information on this database should not be used as a guide for receiving emergency alerts.
 Please consult with local authorities for official emergency preparedness information.

 Other Resources

-• Learn more about how the Emergency Alert System (EAS) works here.
+Learn more about how the Emergency Alert System (EAS) works here.

-• Visit the EAS Streams page for catching EAS alerts online.
+Visit the EAS Streams page for catching EAS alerts online.

-• Check out the EAS Tests page for additional information on EAS tests.
+Check out the EAS Tests page for additional information on EAS tests.

 Credits

-• EAStestfan25 (Drew) for initiating this project under the Ultimate EAS Project (UEP).
+EAStestfan25 (Drew) for initiating this project under the Ultimate EAS Project (UEP).

-This page is managed by dewpoint8900 and last updated on 5/1/2023.
+This page is managed by GWES Staff, and the last database update was on 01/13/2026.